 The aim of this project is creating new bioinspired materials, through the design, synthesis and characterization of hierarchically structured composites.
-Such materials consist of hard (ceramic/metal) and soft phases (polymers and organic ligands).
+Such materials consist of hard (ceramic) and soft phases (polymers and organic ligands).

 Pre-structured functionalized nanoparticles received from projects A1 and A2 are assembled into a material of progressively higher hierarchical levels.
-The processing steps involve self-assembly, hot-pressing and spouted bed spray granulation (with projects A2 and A3).
+The processing steps involve self-assembly, additive manufacturing (in collaboration with project C4), polymer infiltration, nano-spray drying and hot-pressing (with projects A2 and A3).
 The objective for the highest hierarchical level is an anisotropic brick-and-mortar structure, analogous to the one characterizing nacre and other exceptionally strong and tough natural materials.
-The composites, as well as their individual hierarchical levels, will be characterized both structurally (in collaboration with projects A7, Z2 and Z3) and mechanically (in collaboration with projects Z2 and Z3), from the nano- to the macro-scale.
+The composites, as well as their individual hierarchical levels, will be characterized both structurally (in collaboration with projects A7, A8, Z2 and Z3) and mechanically (in collaboration with projects A5, Z2 and Z3), from the nano- to the macro-scale.

 Prof. Dr. rer. nat.
 Gerold